distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## A separate impact-spread future

-The circularity disappears if the conditional markets retain settlement rules that do not depend on `I`, while a separate derivative settles from their independently formed price spread.
+The circularity disappears if the conditional markets retain settlement rules that do not depend on `I`, while a separate derivative derives the spread from independently formed market prices.
+Keep the ordinary YES and NO conditional markets, but use only one of their prices in each oracle observation.

+The oracle uses the spot asset price, the event probability, and one conditional asset price.
+The relationship between them is:

+`spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`.

+If the YES conditional price is used, the implied impact spread is:

+`impact(t) = (price_yes(t) - spot(t)) / (1-p_yes(t))`.

-Keep the ordinary YES and NO conditional markets.
-Define:
+If the NO conditional price is used, it is:

+`impact(t) = (spot(t) - price_no(t)) / p_yes(t)`.

+At each observation, the oracle uses the conditional price for the highest-probability available outcome.
+Traders have stronger incentives to correct that price because its claim is more likely to pay, which generally makes the market deeper and harder to manipulate than the low-probability branch.
-`I = impact_TWAP`,

-where `impact_TWAP` is a pre-resolution time-weighted average of `price_yes(t) - price_no(t)` over an eligible observation window.
+Define `I = impact_TWAP`, where `impact_TWAP` is a pre-resolution time-weighted average of this implied spread over an eligible observation window.
 Add a separate cash-settled impact future whose terminal value is `I` regardless of which event outcome occurs.

 A long entered at impact-futures price `F_0` earns `I - F_0`.
 A short earns `F_0 - I`.
 If a trader buys at `$10,000` and the final impact TWAP is `$15,000`, the long earns `$5,000` whether Republicans lose or retain control.

 The payoff provides direct exposure to how the market will come to price the event’s counterfactual effect on the asset.
 It is a claim on the final market-implied distance between the two possible worlds, rather than a claim on which world occurs.

 The separate future does not determine the settlement values of its source markets.
-The conditional prices therefore provide an external input to the impact future instead of being determined by the value they are supposed to measure.
+The spot, event-probability, and selected conditional prices therefore provide external inputs to the impact future.
+The oracle does not subtract the two conditional-market prices directly.
 Within this architecture, the third derivative is what breaks the circularity.

 ## Measuring the impact spread

 The baseline design defines `p_yes(t)` as the YES price in the event prediction market.
-It counts an observation as eligible when `p_yes(t)` lies between 5% and 95% and both conditional markets satisfy a separate minimum-depth or execution-quality rule.
+It counts an observation as eligible when `p_yes(t)` lies between 5% and 95% and the event, spot, and selected conditional markets satisfy separate minimum-depth or execution-quality rules.

+Extreme probabilities make both the event probability and the low-probability conditional price unreliable.
+In a standard fully collateralised prediction market, correcting a 5% YES price downward requires buying NO for about `$0.95` to earn at most `$0.05`.
+Buying YES requires only `$0.05`.
+As YES approaches 0%, betting against it locks increasingly more capital relative to the available profit.
+This weakens downward correction and allows the prices of genuinely improbable events to remain too high.
+Near 100%, the same problem applies to the NO outcome.

-Extreme probabilities make the low-probability conditional price unreliable.
-When YES has a 1% probability, the YES conditional market is unlikely to settle and informed traders receive little expected compensation for committing capital to correct its price.
-Liquidity and the cost of moving its quoted price can therefore be much lower than in the likely-outcome market.
+The low-probability conditional market has a related problem: traders receive little expected compensation for committing capital to correct a claim that is unlikely to settle.
+The oracle therefore uses the higher-probability conditional price when it is available.

-The impact future creates an additional manipulation incentive.
-A trader with a large impact-futures position can profit by moving the low-probability conditional price used in `I`, even when that conditional outcome is unlikely to occur.
-The impact future settles from the quoted spread regardless of which event outcome occurs, so the manipulation profit need not depend on the manipulated branch becoming real.
-A probability band excludes the most one-sided regimes, but it cannot replace a separate liquidity and manipulation-resistance requirement.
+This avoids relying directly on the least liquid conditional market, but it does not remove the extreme-probability problem.
+When NO is almost certain, `price_no` lies very close to spot, and the oracle divides that small difference by `p_yes`.
+Pricing or manipulation errors in spot, event probability, or the selected conditional price are therefore magnified.

+The impact future gives its holders an incentive to manipulate any of those inputs.
+Using the highest-probability conditional market increases the capital required to manipulate the selected conditional price, while the probability band excludes observations where the derivation is most sensitive to small errors.
+Neither measure replaces explicit liquidity and manipulation-resistance requirements.

 The baseline observation rule sets `t_end` to the event resolution time if probability remains in-band.
 If probability leaves the band, `t_end` is the final pre-resolution exit from the band.
 It then calculates `impact_TWAP` from 24 hours of cumulative eligible observations ending at `t_end`.